Purple Moose Felting's

 Aqua: 36 gauge heavy/medium reverse blade needle (Great for pulling lots of fiber for blending or creating fuzzy texture)

-Black: 38 gauge medium reverse blade (Great for pulling moderate amounts of fiber for blending or creating fuzzy texture)
+Black: 38 gauge medium reverse blade (Great for pulling small amounts of fiber for blending or creating fuzzy texture)

-Gray: 40 gauge medium/fine reverse needle (Great for pulling small amounts of fiber for blending or creating fuzzy texture)
+Gray: 40 gauge medium/fine reverse needle (Great for pulling miniscule amounts of fiber for blending or creating fuzzy texture)

 Just starting out and not sure where to begin?
 We highly recommend our "Triangle 5 Pack"!